didavid61202/type-level-regexp/README.md

 const spreadedResult = spreadRegExpIterator(matchALlIterator)
 spreadedResult[2][0] // 'caw'
 spreadedResult[3].index // 12

+const InvalidRegExp = createRegExp('foo(bar')
+// TypeScript error: Argument of type 'string' is not assignable to parameter of type 'RegExpSyntaxError<"Invalid regular expression, missing closing \`)\`">'
 ```

 For TypeScript library authors, you can also import individual generic types to parse and match RegExp string at type-level and combine with your library's type-level features.